dahl898/tracker/README.md

 # tracker
-Web app where user can create his project description with images and then if needed export it to Excel and download images as ZIP file.
+Web app where user can create his project description with images and then if needed export it to Excel and download images in a ZIP file.
 It can be useful for people who run small buisnesses and have about a dozen employees working on separate projects.
 The app is meant to keep track of all the projects that employees are working on.

 Please be aware that this app was created only to put to use some knowledge that I've gained.
 It's not a commercial product in any way.